It's great to meet you!

 The microcopy evolved to be more savvy, empathetic, and efficient.

 The freelancer dashboard improved with the addition of an inbox in the Navbar.
 Submitting hours included options to add additional costs, notes, and a weekly view.

 The budget proposal and approval process became more transparent.
-Both users better understand what the other side was seeing, what to expect, and when.
+This is so both users could better understand what the other was seeing and what they were responsible for.

-I was part of a two-person team that catered to a variety of domestic and international clients.
+I was part of a small team catering to various domestic and international clients.

-Our surveys leveraged qualitative and quantitative research to uncover hidden biases and attitudes.
+Our surveys leveraged qualitative and quantitative research to uncover hidden perspectives, biases and attitudes.

 MY RESPONSIBILITIES INCLUDED:

 Editing Survey text